andreapago/DataIncubatorChallengeProject/README.md

     5) Synchronization of messages during non trading time.
 Possible solution: make a special score for that non-trading periods.
     6) Use some more sophisticated indicator than simple correlation coefficient.
 Possible solution: investigate non linear relationships and threshold effects.
 Test the fitting of non-linear models to the data.
 In addition, consider the integration of stochastic models in the prediction of variation.
     7) Use of Dow Jones Industrial 30 stock symbols.
 Possible solution: easily expandable to more markets.
     8) No distinction of user posting news or messages.
 Possible solution: provide ranking of users based on their posts and their influence of the price of the stock.
-The following limitations are known and the goal is to address them during the 8-week program at Data Incubator.
 9)The effect of delay (or anticipation) in the response of the market to the sentiment are not taken into account.
 Possible solution: consider a lag-based approach in computing correlations between the sentiment and the stock price.
 10)The analysis of volume exchange is not considered.
 Possible solution: investigate the relationship of the sentiment with the volume of shares exchanged as an additional element to take into account.